 Set a good example.
 In today’s over-connected world, many adults struggle with creating space and time that is media-free.
-In her book, Screenwise: Helping Kids Thrive (and Survive) in Their Digital World, Dr. Devorah Heitner stresses the importance of adult modeling and shifting the focus from being our kids’ media monitor to their media mentor.
+It's important to be a good role model of healthy technology habits.
+In her book, Screenwise: Helping Kids Thrive (and Survive) in Their Digital World, upcoming BStrong Together guest speaker Dr. Devorah Heitner stresses the importance of adult modeling and shifting the focus from being our kids’ media monitor to their media mentor.
 Be sure to attend our speaker event and community conversation with Dr. Heitner coming up on Tuesday, Oct.
 30th at 7:00pm at Barrington Middle School - Priairie Campus.
 For more information or to register, click here.

 @HOME IN THE DIGITAL AGE EVENT SERIES

 ** Appropriate for adults of kids all ages and kids 10 and older **

 To learn more about kids and tech, join BStrong Together and AMITA Behavioral Health for our first event in the @Home in the Digital Age Series - a FREE public screening of “Screenagers: Growing Up in the Digital Age” and panel discussion at 7:00 pm on Tuesday, October 9th at Barrington Middle School – Prairie Campus.
 Parents are encouraged to come with their students age 10 and older.

 For more information or to register to attend, click here.